 Hi there!
 My name is Madelynn, and I am the Head of School here at MCS.
 I have been thoroughly entwined in the Montessori philosophy since I began my early years at a Montessori preschool.
 Growing up, my parents and grandparents had a deep love for the methodology, and during my middle school years they decided to start this wonderful school, MCS.

 I received my BA in Business Administration from Saint Mary’s College, and began as Assistant Head of School soon after graduation.
 After 3 years of working at MCS, I became Head of School, delighted in the opportunity to work with parents, teachers, and our incredible children.
 This is now my second year as Head of School, and it is the most wonderful position, something I want to do for many years ahead.

 Currently, I am pursuing my Masters in Business Administration from Notre Dame de Namur, and will be finished in May 2018.
-I will also begin my Association Montessori Internationale (AMI) Assistants to Infancy (0-3) Montessori training in January 2018.
-By completing this training, I will receive my Masters in Education, along with my Montessori certification.
-I am thrilled with the opportunity to directly apply my education to our beautiful school.
-This is such a wonderful community, and I am delighted to be a part of it.
+I am thrilled with the opportunity to directly apply my education to our school.
+This is such a warm community, and I am delighted to be a part of it.
 Our parents, guides, and children are amazing, and this is truly a wonderful place to call “work”.